The Yoko Factor: Critical reception

 Vox, ranking it at #96 of all 144 episodes on their "Worst to Best" list, writes, "Every so often, Buffy would be like, 'Hey, audience, do you remember that Spike is a villainous, treacherous killer?' and the audience would be like, 'LOL, no!'
 Then the show would try to remind viewers that Spike was not to be trusted.
 That's the conceit of this episode, in which season four's Big Bad, Adam, tries to get Spike to turn the Scooby Gang against each other.
 It doesn’t really work, and the episode flails trying to make it work.
 At this point, though, Buffy could do these 'time to fight the main villain' episodes in its sleep, and 'Yoko' uses that momentum to its advantage."

 Paste Magazine, in a similar list, ranked it at #86 and wrote, "Damned almost as often as it is praised, for me 'The Yoko Factor' lies somewhere in between.
 It's a clever title, and Spike and Adam's divide-and-conquer strategy is basic, but ingenious...
 Buffy breaking up the fight between Riley and Angel was funny...
 This is also the first appearance of Miss Kitty Fantastico..."
+Rolling Stone ranked the episode #102, calling the episode "mundane", but praising the argument had between the characters.

 A commenter for Critically Touched Reviews praised "the successful payoff we've been waiting for all season," an "extremely well acted" and "potent" argument scene at the end, and "great characterization;" he described some scenes as "very funny and well-written" and "simply wonderful."